Marr Local Learning Community

 The partnerships feed into the strategic Aberdeenshire Learning Community Partnership (ALCP) who work towards agreed priorities.
 This is in line with local need and the requirements of the Scottish Government regulations for CLD.

-Find out more about the ALCP by visiting the Aberdeenshire CLD plan 2021-2024 .
+Find out more about the ALCP by visiting https://engage.aberdeenshire.gov.uk/35457/widgets/106341/documents/76075

 The ALCP priorities are the focus for gathering local data and intelligence and creating a response to meet the needs of communities.
 The aim of the LLCP is to work together to deliver programmes and activities which will have a positive impact on those living in the area.

-The priorities Local Learning Community Partnership Logo
+The Priorities Local Learning Community Partnership Logo

 The Marr LLCP has a wide and active range of partners working to support learning in this large and diverse area which includes Banchory, Alford, Aboyne and Huntly learning communities.
 A small subgroup has been set up to lead on the development of the partnership.

-Marr LLCP partners are
+Marr LLCP Partners

 Alford Academy